-Carriage horse work on average 9 hours a day ,7 days a week.
+Carriage horse work on average 9 hours a day, 7 days a week.
 They stand in rain, snow, hot and cold.
 There are new rules that forbid them being worked in extreme hot and cold which is good but that doesn’t make their everyday lives any better.
-The stress of standing on concrete all day and night, having to withstand the boredom, constant noise of people and traffic, the lack of time and area to rest, graze and frolic makes the lives of carriage horse very sad indeed, and their treatment abuse, if not torture.
+The stress of standing on concrete all day and night, having to withstand the boredom, constant noise of people and traffic, the city lights and noise at night, the lack of time and area to rest, graze and frolic makes the lives of carriage horse very sad indeed, and their treatment abuse, if not torture.

 Ending the carriage horse industry is easy if people just refuse to take rides while visiting Central Park.
 If instead they choose a pedicab, rented a city bike, or even walked.
-You get better views and chance to integrate with the city and no one, including horses gets hurt.
+You get better views, exercise, and chance to integrate with the city and no one, including horses gets hurt.

 It doesn’t take anything from our lives to change to accommodate the needs and rights and welfare of animals, and in doing so we get alot in return.
 Please keep this is mind this summer and say no to a carriage horses and all forms of entertainment that feature the use and exploitation of animals.